HaxeFoundation/haxedevelop.org/README.md

 To run the project you need [Haxe](http://haxe.org).

-Call `run.bat` to re-generate the output files.
+Call `build-site.bat` to re-generate the output files.

 ### Contributing to the generator